I could jump-start this post with some terrible motivational quote, something like:

-When I started my new role, I was confounded.
+I was confounded when I started my new role.
 My performance was significantly better at my position than I had expected, I was confident in my technical capability, assertive in my decisions, and a monumental amount better at communicating than I had ever been.

 Playing this all back against previous, similar, roles made me realise the change was significant.
 I had previously been, what you might categorise as, a traditional lousy developer.
 Conflicts where a challenge for me, I preferred talking over text-based platforms, I sucked at communicating, and I was even scared of answering the phone.

-After presented at a conference in the first few months of starting this role an old friend reached out to me to express their surprise that I would be presenting in front of 200 odd paying conference attendees.
+After presented at a conference a first few months after starting this role an old friend reached out to me to express their surprise that I would be presenting in front of 200 odd paying conference attendees.
 In retrospect, so was I.

-My disastrous attempt at being an entrepreneur lasted only a year and a half, but it felt like I had taken a short cut past about ten years worth of experience.
+My disastrous attempt at being an entrepreneur lasted only a year and a half, but it felt like I had taken a short cut through about ten years worth of experience.

-As I reflected on my progress leap, I realised I had learnt new skills quickly because I needed to survive, literally.
-If I didn’t get stuff delivered and paid for, I didn’t eat.
+As I reflected on my leap in progress, I realised I had learnt new skills quickly because I needed to survive, literally.
+I didn’t eat if I didn’t deliver work.
 It was that simple.
 I was pushed so far outside my comfort zone for a short period that I had to adapt, or I would have failed.